henrikclh/ConvoAI_result/README.md

 There are three datasets as supplementary information.

 ### (1) ASR_Online Resource 1.pdf
-It includes (a) system prompts of ConvoAI, (b) prompts for self-iteration system, (c) key conversations of the 3 presented cases and (d) full records of reviewers' comments
+It includes (a) system prompts and technical details of ConvoAI, (b) prompts for self-iteration system, (c) key conversations of the 3 presented cases and (d) full records of reviewers' comments

 ### (2) /data folder
 Image inputs and outputs during designer-ConvoAI conversation of the 8 students are stored.